JonasKVJ/Population-Scraper/README.md

 ## Images

-This is a screenshot of the project website, which is currently: **live** (please send an email to be granted access)
+This is a screenshot of the project website, which is currently: **not live**

 ![Image of Scraped Population Data](https://github.com/JonasKVJ/Population-Scraper-AWS-Lightsail/blob/master/Embedded-ScrapedProjectData.png)